pdf-raku/PDF-raku/README.md

 They have a reasonably well specified structure.
 The document starts from `Root` entry in the trailer dictionary, which is the main entry point into a PDF.

-This module is based on the <a href='http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf'>PDF Reference version 1.7<a> specification.
+This module is based on the <a href='http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/PDF32000_2008.pdf'>PDF PDF 32000-1:2008 1.7<a> specification.
 It implements syntax, basic data-types, serialization and encryption rules as described in the first four chapters of the specification.
 Read and write access to data structures is via direct manipulation of tied arrays and hashes.

 ## The Basics